 As part of our series about the “How To Use Digital Transformation To Take Your Company To The Next Level,” I had the pleasure of interviewing Nick Ron.

 Nick Ron, CEO of House Buyers of America, is a tech-savvy industry veteran with over 20 years of experience as a real estate investor.
 Since 2001, Nick has bought 1,000s of homes in the Washington D.C.
 Metro area through his hybrid real estate model that balances technology with human, on-the-ground expertise.

 Can you share a story about the funniest mistake you made when you were first starting?
-Can you tell us what lessons or ‘takeaways’ you learned from that?
+Can you tell us what lessons or ‘take aways’ you learned from that?

 The first office we rented was in a mixed-use commercial space.
 Our office was on the top level.
-My team would go into the office early in the morning.
-Since we grew so quickly, we took up all the parking spaces before the other tenants got in!
+My team would go into the office early in the morning and because we grew so quickly, we took up all the parking spaces before the other tenants got in.
 Retail shops in our building would get upset that there were no parking spots for their customers.
 Some of our folks would park across the street in the Post Office parking lot, and some would get towed.
 We then moved to a bigger space that allowed for over 100 employees.
 We had expansion plans in different cities but then realized we overshot with our headquarter office space and did not need this big of a home office.
 I needed space in other cities.
 I learned if you need more office space, you can find it when you are ready.